Sabbats Made Easy: Cheat-Sheet for the Wheel of the Year

 Names: Samhain / All Hallows’ Eve / Hallowe’en / All Souls Night

-What we celebrate: Samhain (pronounced sow-en) is the Pagan new year and night of the dead, when the spiritual world has its thinnest veil.
+What we celebrate: Samhain (pronounced sow-en) is the Pagan new year and night of the dead, when the spiritual world has its thinnest veil (in Celtic lore).
 Samhain is the third and final of the harvest festivals.
 This sabbat honors the year’s last harvest— anything harvested after Samhain belongs to the fay and is not to be eaten by humans.
 We honor our ancestors at this time.
+We prepare for the Winter season ahead.

-Magical Workings: Spiritual awakening, communion with the dead, psychic abilities, success and bounty, divination, ancestral work, shadow work
+Magical Workings: Spiritual awakening, communion with the dead, psychic abilities, success and bounty, divination, ancestral work, shadow work, releasing and banishing

 Decorations: Jack o’ lanterns, witches, werewolves, cats, moons, gourds, costumes, brooms, pumpkins, candy, squash, bails of hay, dried leaves, bats, scarecrows, lanterns, cobwebs, apples, corn husks, and candles.